 The proposal incorporates sustainable design strategies.
 The property is located within a dense urban fabric, close to amenities, bike lanes and public transportation.
-The building itself is situated towards the north of the lot to maximize natural daylighting and sun exposure at the south side.
+The building itself is situated towards the south of the lot to minimize disturbance to the neighbour at the north.

 Passive ventilation is promoted with operable windows at the east and west sides, providing good cross-ventilation through the house.
 Other green building features include permeable pavers at the surface parking area, use of renewable materials (such as wood siding), incorporation of a durable long-lasting roof (standing seam metal roof), low flow plumbing fixtures, and energy efficient appliances.